Sh1d0w/clean-links/README.md

 - Yandex (_openstat)
 - HubSpot (_hsenc, _hsmi)

+**Clean Links** also does more than just removing tracking parameters, you can read more about it's privacy features in the [Privacy](./docs/privacy.md) section.

 # Roadmap

-- [ ] Regularly add more tracking parameters to the blacklist
-- [ ] Possibly publish the extension to the Mac App Store, in order to provide auto updates.
-- [X] Escape tracking links as well, such as `l.facebook.com?l.php?u=http://yourlink,com` or email campaign tracking links and redirect to the actual link instead.
+- [ ] Possibly publish the extension to the Mac App Store, in order to provide auto updates.tracking links and redirect to the actual link instead.
 - [ ] Make the main app screen more user friendly
-- [x] Make the toolbar icon show counter / stats of links that have been cleaned.

 ## Support